notam02/supercollider-plugin-tutorial/readme.md

-# How to maker a SuperCollider server plugin in C++
+# How to make a SuperCollider server plugin in C++
 This repository contains a tutorial on how to create a SuperCollider plugin in C++.

 ## Build